uozuAho/aws-copilot-demo/readme.md

 # You can check the pipeline status with:
 copilot pipeline status
+# You can also see the pipeline status at AWS -> CodePipeline -> Piplines ->
+#   pipeline-aws-copilot-demo-aws-copilot-demo
 ```

 Now whenever you push changes to git, the pipeline deploys changes to the test